 Procrastination is a dirty word when you’re an entrepreneur.
 If you procrastinate over doing tasks, then no one is left to complete them, which leads to a feeling of overwhelm, which leads to you questioning why you started your business in the first place.
 Sound familiar?

 Yes, I struggle with this!
-Everyone at some time has a time or season where we feel that we are not getting a lot done.
+Everyone at some time has a time or season when they feel that we are not getting a lot done.

 There is no judgment here!!